Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 # `PIntegral`

 This is similar to the `Integral` typeclass.
-However, it only has the following class methods-
+However, it only has the following class methods:

 - `pdiv` - similar to `div`
 - `pmod` - similar to `mod`
 - `pquot` - similar to `quot`
 - `prem` - similar to `rem`

-Using these functions, you can do division/modulus etc on Plutarch level values-
+Using these functions, you can do division/modulus etc on Plutarch level values:

 > Jack: etc. \[with a '.']